-Place a skillet, sauté pan, or saucier over medium-low heat and add the butter.
-Cook, constantly stirring, until the butter has melted and begins to get foamy.
-This might take 1 to 2 minutes.
+Place a skillet, sauté pan, or saucier over medium-low heat and add butter.
+Cook, constantly stirring, until butter has melted and begins to get foamy, about 1 to 2 minutes.

-Sprinkle the flour over the butter and stir or whisk until smooth and well blended, approximately 2 minutes.
+Sprinkle flour over butter and stir or whisk until smooth and well blended.

-Gradually whisk in the stock, stirring until well blended.
-Cook, constantly stirring, until the gravy begins to bubble and thicken.
-If your gravy seems too thin, mix in a bowl a few tablespoons of flour with the same amount of cold water until a smooth paste has formed.
-Slowly stir the water-flour paste into the boiling gravy until it is thickened as desired.
-On the contrary, if the gravy seems too thick, thin it with more stock, broth, or water.
+Gradually whisk in stock, stirring until well blended.
+Cook, constantly stirring, until gravy begins to bubble and thicken.
+If gravy seems too thin, mix equal amounts flour and water in a small bowl until a smooth paste has formed—a few tablespoons of each is usually a good amount.
+Slowly stir water-flour paste into boiling gravy until it is thickened as desired.
+On the contrary, if gravy seems too thick, thin it with more stock, broth, or water.
 Cook, stirring, for 8 to 10 minutes.

-If using, add browning sauce, a few drops at a time, until you have a nice rich color.
-Don't pour directly from the bottle, because your gravy could end up darker in color than you'd like.
-Taste the gravy and add the optional kosher salt and freshly ground black pepper, to taste.
+If using, add browning sauce, a few drops at a time, until you have a rich color.
+Taste gravy and add optional kosher salt and freshly ground black pepper, to taste.
 Cook for an extra 2 to 3 minutes.

 For Best Results